unoplatform/Uno.Samples/README.md

 An example that demonstrates the use of embedded resources and how to read them from your app.
 Note that the [`Default namespace`](https://stackoverflow.com/questions/2871314/change-project-namespace-in-visual-studio) property of all projects is the same in order for the embedded resources names to be the same on all platforms.

+### HtmlControls

+This is a WASM-only sample.
+It is creating _native_ HTML elements that can be used directly in XAML.

 ## LocalizationSamples

 A collection samples related to localization:
 - Localization: A sample showcasing the basics of localization.
   [Browse source](UI/Localization/Localization)